Haggag-dev/Amazon-Clone/README.md

 III.
 Navigation:

 __1. Go to the 'Returns & Orders' page, using the 'View all orders' link.
 __2. Go to the 'Products'/'Main' page using the amazon logo.
-(Through a navigation bar)r) __3.
+(Through a navigation bar) __3.
 Go to the 'Cart' page using the 'Cart' button.
 (Through a navigation bar).